coresoftwaredesign/rummy-vision-pro-doc/README.md

 - Loading pre-trained EfficientDet-Lite2 model trained on the COCO dataset.
 - Start TensorFlow Lite Model Maker training process.
 - Terminate process when error/loss level is acceptable.
-- Training took 42 epochs at approximately 500 sec per epoch (~6 hrs).
+- Training took 42 epochs at approximately 500 sec per epoch (~6 hrs.).
 - Validate model against test images.

 ![Colab - TensorFlow Training Session](docs/images/colab-training.png)

 ## Android Application

-An application was created to use the Neural Network to detect playing cards.
-The scoring logic for the [Standard Rules of Rummy](https://bicyclecards.com/how-to-play/rummy-rum) is implemented.
+An application was created to use the trained neural network to detect playing cards.
+The scoring logic for the standard rules of [Rummy](https://bicyclecards.com/how-to-play/rummy-rum) is implemented.
 The app can save scan metadata and images for listing, editing, and modification.

 ### App Design

-The application design is simple list and detail pattern.
-The [TensorFlow-Lite Framework](https://www.tensorflow.org/lite/android) was selected as it integrated the with the Android platform and was well supported.
+The application design follows a simple list / detail CRUD pattern.
+The [TensorFlow-Lite Framework](https://www.tensorflow.org/lite/android) was selected as it integrated with the Android platform and was well supported.

-The the code is designed using Model-View-ViewModel (MVVM) architecture and leverages LiveData for one-directional communication between layers.
+The code is designed using Model-View-ViewModel (MVVM) architecture and leverages LiveData for uni-directional communication between layers.
 Features include:

 - Written in Kotlin
 - Tensorflow